brianmutualaid/brianmutualaid.github.io/_posts/2020-05-19-wireguard-go-openbsd.md

 You need a WireGuard configuration file from your VPN provider.
 For example, [Mullvad has a page to generate a config file here](https://mullvad.net/en/download/wireguard-config/).
 [There is an interesting post here about why Mullvad supports WireGuard](https://mullvad.net/en/blog/2017/9/27/wireguard-future/).

 You also need an OpenBSD router/firewall with PF running.
 It shouldn't matter if the OpenBSD system is directly connected to the internet or not.
-These steps were tested successfully on version 6.6 of OpenBSD.
+These steps were tested successfully on version 6.6 of OpenBSD, and they should work on 6.7 as well.

 # Install WireGuard